FranklynRod/wealth_it/README.md

 ## API
 ***

-WEALTH IT uses Stripe API for user to purchase
+WEALTH IT uses Stripe API for user to purchase membership
-* Get recipes based on ingredients searched
-* Get recipes that populate homepage
-* Read saved recipes on user's profile
-* Delete favorite recipes by unfavoriting recipe on profile page
+* Free tier: Access to networth calculator and chart of users networth data.
+* Paid tier: Access to free tier features and graph of users networth data.

 ## Postgres
 ***

 WEALTH IT uses postgres to manage user data
-* Create net wealth entry points
+* Create user asset or debt entry points
+* Read user asset or debt entry points
-* Update asset and liability entry points
+* Update user asset or debt entry points
-* Delete asset and liability entry points
+* Delete user asset or debt entry points

 ## Installation
 ***